frlan/partuniverse/README.md

 Partuniverse depends on:

-- Django 2.x and therefore Python3
+- Django 4.x and therefore Python3
-- A database server supported by django (PostgreSQL recommended) and its development libraries --
+- A database server supported by Django (PostgreSQL recommended) and its development libraries --
   SQLlite -- the default -- should be fine for the very beginning
 - [Install](https://pillow.readthedocs.io/en/3.0.0/installation.html#linux-installation) development headers for the pillow.